If you've ever said, "Part of me wants to… but another part of me is scared," you've already met the basic idea behind parts work in therapy.

 1. Understanding Protective Strategies

-2. Meeting Exiled Wounds
+2. Meeting "Exiled" Wounds or Emotional Parts

 Other parts carry the pain, shame, or fear from earlier life experiences.
 They may be hidden away but still influence how you feel today.
+Sometimes, when triggered, they may flood your system and cause feelings of overwhelm that can sometimes feel hard to understand or feel misplaced.

 3. Developing a Compassionate Self